 In what circumstances will a settlement agreement be appropriate?

 An employee can make a claim against a business under both their contract of employment and under statute.
 These claims may arise:

 - when their employment has been terminated.

-- In many cases, a business may want to make a payment to an employee in return for an effective waiver of their potential claims.
-Businesses can enter into an agreement with an employee to settle potential claims when they are still working for the business, but in most situations, their employment will have ended (or be about to end).
-Although it is usual for compromise agreements to be entered into where employment has terminated (or is about to terminate), it is possible to enter into one where employment is continuing.
-Although it is usual for compromise agreements to be entered into where employment has terminated (or is about to terminate), it is possible to enter into one where employment is continuing.
-Unlike contractual claims, which can be waived by entering into a contractual waiver of such claims, statutory claims can only be waived in prescribed ways, one of which is by means of a compromise agreement Although it is usual for compromise agreements to be entered into where employment has terminated (or is about to terminate), it is possible to enter into one where employment is continuing.
-Unlike contractual claims, which can be waived by entering into a contractual waiver of such claims, statutory claims can only be waived in prescribed ways, one of which is by means of a compromise agreem
+In many cases, a business may want to make a payment to an employee in return for an effective waiver of their potential claims.
+Businesses can enter into an agreement with an employee to settle potential claims when they are still working for the business, but in most situations, their employment will have ended (or will be about to end).
+Although it is usual for settlement agreements to be entered into where employment has terminated (or is about to terminate), it is possible to enter into one where employment is continuing.
+Unlike contractual claims, which can be waived by entering into a contractual waiver of such claims, statutory claims can only be waived in prescribed ways, one of which is by means of a settlement agreement.

 What are the legal requirements for a valid settlement agreement?

 For a settlement agreement to be legally binding, there are a number of conditions that must be met: